kteare/atom_to_newsletter/README.md

 ## Project Structure

-The project has been reorganized into a proper Python package structure:
+The project has been organized into a proper Python package structure:

 ```
 twtw/